The Best Tents with Built-In Groundsheets

 Now, both of these designs come with different pros and cons that you might want to match your preferences before making a choice.
 A sewn in groundsheet tent comes in handy when you want full protection from groundwater.

-It also keeps crawling insects out of the tent, as well as the chilly draught when you’re sleeping.
-On the downside, the groundsheet will require cleaning, which may be challenging considering that you can’t remove the floor.
 You will also need to take great care not to damage the fabric when using camping furniture, and the same goes for when you want to cook.
 Arguments supporting the zipped in groundsheet tents contend that you have a much easier time cleaning the fabric since you can detach from the tent anytime you want.

 Furthermore, detaching it allows you to let in extra breeze when it gets hot and also keeps its safe for you when want to cook with a wood-burning stove.
 The design enables you to lighten the load during transportation.